octue/django-twined/docs/source/index.rst

  - you want to run your apps on a cluster, and provide a single entrypoint for external services to connect

-**Health warning:** to use this plugin to deploy your twined apps, you'll need to handle all your own data storage/orchestration, devops, server management, security and auth.
+**Health warning:** to use this plugin to deploy your twined apps, you'll need to handle all your own data storage/orchestration, devops, server management, security and auth. `Contact Octue <https://www.octue.com/contact>`_ if this doesn't sound like your bag - we can help!

-So for most users we'd recommend using :ref:`octue.com<https://www.octue.com>`_ which does all this for you!

 .. _reason_for_being: